mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 You can also add your SSH public key as an authorized key on the system.

-If you authenticate to Github with SSH keys, Github offers a convenient way to download your public SSH key to any device:
+If you authenticate to GitHub with SSH keys, GitHub offers a convenient way to download your public SSH key to any device:

 ```bash
 GITHUB_USERNAME="your-github-username" # Replace this.